fofr/paulhayes.photography/source/_posts/albums/west-pier.md

 A tighter crop of the pier, on a cold winter’s morning.
 {% endphoto %}

 When the tide is higher, a popular alternative is to include the concrete groin to the pier’s left.
-Both of the shots below were taken on the same evening, and the beach was crowded with photographers and their tripods.

 {% photo west-pier-hot-and-cold %}
 I like the cyan-orange juxtaposition in this shot.
 Soon after the sunset the heaven’s opened and the beach emptied.
-{% endphoto %}

-{% photo west-pier-vanilla-sky %}
-The tide, on its way out, left a few shallow reflecting pools on the groin to pick out the colour of the sky.
 {% endphoto %}

 ## Seagulls